akcochrane/ACmisc/README.md

 ### `ddm_dr_lm()` – Drift Diffusion Linear Model

-Essentially fits a generalized linear model for a Wiener process, using the density estimation function from the RWiener package.
-First fits a standard 4-parameter Wiener model to the entire RT+response-category vector.
-Then uses the boundary separation, bias, and non-decision time from this overall model, and finds the best set of parameters to create a drift rate vector as a linear function of the right-hand side of formIn. **Only numeric predictors have been tested.**
+Essentially fits a generalized linear model for a Wiener process, using the density estimation function from the `RWiener` package.
+First fits a standard 4-parameter Wiener model to an entire vector of RTs and response-categories.
+Then uses the boundary separation, bias, and non-decision time from this overall model, and finds the best set of parameters to create a drift rate vector as a linear function of the right-hand side of the model formula. **Only numeric predictors have been tested.**

 ### `findLowerRT()`

 Follows the procedure of Ratcliff & Tuerlinckx (2002) to find the lowest RT at which accuracy is below chance.

+### `getTime()`

+Returns a string with a formatted date and time, to the nearest minute.

+### `isOutlier()`

+Uses robust covariance estimation of Mahalanobis distances to identify multivariate outliers within a dataset; follows the procedure outlined by Leys and colleagues (2018; JESP).

+### `resetSeed()`

+Re-“randomizes” the seed for random generation.

+### `robustLM_bayes()`

+Implements a very robust linear model, with mixed-effects terms possible.
+Uses median regression within the `brms` package to fit the specified model and sub-models, and uses the `bridgesampling` package to estimate Bayes Factors supporting the model *with* the predictor compared to the model *without* that predictor.

+### `sourceIfChanged()`

+Useful when scripts may take a long time to run.
+Runs a file, just like `source()`.
+But the resulting namespace is saved (in an `.RData`), as well as a plain-text copy.
+The next time that `sourceIfChanged` is run, it simply loads the `.RData` file if there haven’t been any changes, and it re-`source`s the `.R` file if there has been changes.

+### `YeoJohn()`

+Applies a Yeo-Johnson univariate power transformation to a variable, after optimizing the Yeo-Johnson parameter to minimize the variable’s skew.